yain22/SWM/README.md

-# Prediction of Oil Production Trajectory of a Hydraulically Fractured Horizontally Drilled Well at a New Location via Spatial Weibull Model
+# Prediction of Oil Production Decline Curve of Shale and Tight Oil and Natural Gas Wells at a New Location via Spatial Weibull Model

 ![](images/Oil_Production.jpg)